-IBM ended support for IBM i 7.2 (V7R2) in In April 2021.
-That same month, they also announced Technology Refreshes (TRs) for more current versions of the IBM i operating system:
+IBM recently announced that IBM I 7.3 will be in extended support as of October 1, 2023.
+They have also announced Technology Refreshes (TRs) for more current versions of the IBM i operating system:

 Let’s take a look at some of the key technologies included in these TRs.